paulocaldas/stranded-ASE/README.md

 `bash /src/run-addReadGroup.sh path/to/your_input.bam --rgsm_value 'sample_name'`

 The only required argument here is the rgsm_value (sample name) that will be added to the Read Group.  <br>
-It is critical because it MUST match the sample column name in your VCF file for subsequent analysis steps. <br>
+It is critical because it **MUST match the sample column name in your VCF file for subsequent analysis steps**. <br>
 This script will create a new BAM file (filename.RG.bam) in the same directory as your input file. <br>

 Optional Arguments: <br>